karlrees/docker_bedrockserver/README.md

 docker run -d --network="host" karlrees/docker_bedrockserver
 ```

 Unfortunately, I'm not entirely sure I understand how docker volumes work.
-I think it's possible that with the above, *you may lose your world* if you ever have to update the docker image (e.g. for a new server version).
+I think it's probable that with the above, *you will lose your world* if you ever have to create a new container or update the docker image (e.g. for a new server version).
 One way to get around this, *may* be to give a fixed name the worlds folder as follows:

 ```
 docker run -d --network="host" -v worlds:/srv/bedrockserver/worlds karlrees/docker_bedrockserver
 ```

-I'm not confident enough with that solution, however, to rely on it myself.
+It seems to work in a few test cases that I've tried, but I'm not confident enough with that solution, however, to rely on it myself.
 Instead, I would mount a worlds folder from the host system as follows:

 ```
 docker run -d --network="host" -v /path/to/worlds/folder:/srv/bedrockserver/worlds karlrees/docker_bedrockserver
 ```

+This has the added benefit of giving you easy access to the worlds folder so that you can create backups.

 Unfortunately, I can't get this to work with an external volume on Windows.
 For some reason the server suffers a fatal error.
 So you have to go with the second option instead.
 Unless someone has a better idea of how things work and would like to share it...

 ### Single-server / Existing world